 The cost of commercial umbrella insurance varies based on your level of risk and how much coverage you buy, among other factors.
 Small businesses pay about $40 per month for each $1 million of umbrella coverage.

 Small businesses pay an average premium of $75 per month, or about $900 annually, for commercial umbrella insurance.

-For Insureon customers, the median annual premium for umbrella insurance is $900, or $75 per month.
-The median offers a more accurate estimate of what your business is likely to pay than the average cost of umbrella insurance because it excludes outlier high and low premiums.
+Our figures are sourced from the median cost of policies purchased by Insureon customers from leading insurance companies.
+The median offers a better estimate of what your business is likely to pay because it excludes outlier high and low premiums.

 To select the most cost-effective policy for your business, take stock of the potential liabilities you face and see if extra coverage is worth the increased cost.

 Our analysis of commercial umbrella insurance costs reveals that for small businesses, your industry has the biggest impact on your premium.
 Businesses in industries that are especially vulnerable to certain liabilities may need higher limits than those with limited liability, and will pay a higher premium for umbrella insurance.

 For example, building design professionals pay an average of $112 monthly for umbrella coverage, whereas nonprofits pay an average of only $43 per month.
 The graph below illustrates how the type of business affects what you'll pay for a commercial umbrella insurance policy.

 Depending on the industry that you work in, such as construction or cannabis, you may be required by your state to carry general liability insurance.
 For other businesses, such as those in real estate, insurance, or healthcare, you may need professional liability insurance (also called errors and omissions insurance) before you can get a license.